npmcdn-to-unpkg-bot/notebook/Sketches/CodePen_Ideas.md

   This delightful pen would be a simple timer, which the user can set or reset (if it is already running).
 As the time decreases the press is pressed down further and further until the timer finishes.

+**VR Mouse Clipping**

+  Play a video in html canvas and using the clip() function allow the user to 'look-around' by dragging their mouse.

+**Image Deconstruction**

+  Use the image drawing capabilities of canvas to randomly splice up chunks of an image and re-arrage it.